Hi,

 It’s a little confusing, this lawsuit on 5 February 2020.
 It’s not about Apple’s voice assistant, but the Dutch Government’s System Risk Indication: a tool that analyses all kinds of data to predict welfare fraud.

 It’s ironic that just now, in a lawsuit about privacy, a smartphone is listening in.
-Just last year, it that Apple contractors listened in on Siri recordings, from sex to visits to the doctor.
+Just last year, it came to light that Apple contractors listened in on Siri recordings, from sex to visits to the doctor.

 The SyRI case nicely shows what steps you can take to make such a lawsuit a success.
 It’s about much more than just calling in some good lawyers.